 Additives often provide a valuable maintenance role between scheduled pump outs of the grease interceptors including: the control of odors, maintaining Biological Oxygen Demand (BOD), Total Suspended Solids (TSS), and Fats, Oils, & Grease (FOG).
 Many additives however, are simply designed to emulsify and suspend waste that has been or is being collected in the Grease interceptor helping it to pass out of the community wastewater collection system, all additives being used to treat the grease interceptors/grease traps that contain significant amounts (more than 1 percent) of emulsifiers including (Enzymes, Detergents, Surfactants) are strictly prohibited.

-When Should I Have My Grease Trap Cleaned?
+When Should I Get Grease Trap Cleaning?